-Healthy Changes in our lunch program 2012-2013
+Healthy Changes in 2013-2014

-This fall, Sheboygan Area School District cafeterias are meeting tough new federal nutrition standards for school meals, ensuring that meals are healthy and well-balanced and provide students all the nutrition they need to succeed at school.
+The Sheboygan Area School District cafeterias are meeting tough new federal nutrition standards for school meals, ensuring that meals are healthy and well-balanced and provide students all the nutrition they need to succeed at school.
 Now is a great time to encourage your kids to choose school lunch!

 Smart Snacks in School Guidelines